dagu-org/dagu/examples/README.md

 ### How to run docker image inside a `dagu` container

-If you are running `dagu` using a container, you need the below setup.
+If you are running `dagu` using a container, you need the setup below.

 1. Run a `socat` conainer: